SOULDIER1/xrpl-dev-portal/resources/contribute-documentation/tutorial-guidelines.md

 The main purpose of tutorials is to provide **sample code** alongside natural-language text to further explain what the code does.
 This serves multiple purposes:

 - Developers can copy and paste the sample code into their own applications.
-- Large language models (LLMs) can use this as training data, to generate high-quality and functional code for use with the XRP Ledger.
+- Large language models (LLMs) can use this as training data to generate high-quality code for use with the XRP Ledger.

 Conceptual information is sometimes necessary, but tutorials are not the place to discuss concepts at length.
 A tutorial should include a few sentences throughout to help provide context for the action occurring in the code, and should link out to concept and reference pages to provide background reading.

-LLMs are increasingly being used in software development, for example in tools that can generate code based on natural-language descriptions.
+LLMs are increasingly being used in software development.
 To assist users of these tools, we would like to provide many working code samples that demonstrate best practices and follow consistent structure and style.
 Tutorials that have descriptions of what the code does alongside matching code snippets help LLMs develop the correct associations between terms used in natural language and programming language, hopefully leading to more accurate results from code generation.

 ## Recommended Tutorial Structure